Laryngeal cancer research

 Some chemotherapy drugs being tested in clinical trials for cancer of the larynx include

 The links take you to pages with information about each drug and its side effects.

 The TITAN trial is looking at giving chemotherapy before surgery and radiotherapy to see whether it lowers the chance of the cancer coming back after treatment.
-The trial is for people who have squamous cell cancer of the head and neck that has spread beyond the place where it first started.
-Chemotherapy before other treatments is called induction chemotherapy.
+The trial has now closed and we are waiting for the results.

 The TITAN trial is using a combination of 3 drugs called docetaxel, cisplatin and fluorouracil.
 This combination of drugs is also known as TPF chemotherapy.
 We know from research that TPF can shrink head and neck cancers.
 But we don’t know if having this type of chemotherapy before surgery makes a difference to the long term outcome.